The Power of the Dog (soundtrack): Reception

 Pitchfork's Brian Howe wrote "Greenwood must be the only artist who has both headlined Coachella and collaborated with Krzysztof Penderecki, the Polish composer whose turbulent tone clusters he often evokes in The Power of the Dog.
 When those shivers course through the strings, it might be the cry of night-veiled coyotes or a wail at the edge where one world ends and another begins.
 That double image perfectly exemplifies Greenwood’s own synthesis of pulp-Western brawn and refined symphonic emotion."
 James Southall of Movie Wave wrote "A word about the album, by the way – with cues presented radically out of sequence in terms of their appearance in the film, and with some missing – it’s been produced the old-fashioned way, with the optimal listening experience in mind – and is all the stronger for it."
 Jonathan Broxton wrote "As actual music, though, it’s a tougher sell.
 Some of it is very discordant and challenging, there is almost no conventional emotional content to latch onto, and anyone who needs identifiable thematic content in order to truly connect with a score will find it lacking."
-The New Yorker, IndieWire, and Insider Inc. called it as "one of the best film score of 2021".
+The New Yorker, IndieWire, and Insider Inc. called it one of the best film scores of 2021.